Hospice for COPD

 In general, hospice patients are less likely to experience emergency hospitalization than kidney failure patients who don’t utilize hospice services.
 Chronic kidney disease patients who require significant end-of-life care can also cause their caregivers emotional and mental stress, and hospice helps relieve this burden.

-Three Oaks Hospice has locations across the U.S., ensuring that caring, compassionate hospice and palliative care are available to patients where they live.
+We have locations across the U.S., ensuring that caring, compassionate hospice and palliative care are available to patients where they live.
 Three Oak Hospice provides on-site care in the home or where the patient calls home, whether that’s in their residence, a family member’s, or in a medical facility.

 How Hospice Care Helps Patients With End-Stage Renal Disease